CANDYlaboratory/candylab.github.io/_pages/people.md

 	<div class='text'>
 	<h3>Jingyuan Chen</h3>
 	<h6><em>Principle Investigator</em></h6>
-    <p1>Jingyuan is an Instructor and incoming Assistant Professor at the Martinos Center for Biomedical Imaging at Massachusetts General Hospital and Harvard Medical School.
+    <p1>Jingyuan is an Assistant Professor at the Martinos Center for Biomedical Imaging at Massachusetts General Hospital and Harvard Medical School.
 She received her Ph.D. from Stanford University with a major in Electrical Engineering and a minor in Statistics.
 In her spare time, she likes traveling, calligraphy, and drawing cartoons.<br>
     📖  <a href = "https://scholar.google.com/citations?user=x2-XVPUAAAAJ&hl=en&oi=ao">Google Scholar</a>
     &nbsp;&nbsp;&nbsp;
     🖇  <a href = "https://sites.google.com/view/jingyuan-e-chen/about">Personal Website</a>